ElizabethNW/PowerCamp_MS1/README.md

 #   Project
 ##  Strategy/Scope

-POSM Youth Camp website aims to provide essential information about the studio and its offer to the user in a clear and visually pleasing way.
+PowerCamp website aims to provide essential information about the available camps and its offer to the user in a clear and visually pleasing way.
 It targets families looking for information about our Youth Programs

 <br>

  The content is presented on scrolling page with sections dedicated to categorised informations.
-The <b>primary objective</b> is to encourage sign-ups by leading them to the booking form.
+The <b>primary objective</b> is to encourage sign-ups by leading them to the contact form.

 <br>
 To achieve the strategy goals I implemented following features:
 * simple website layout with a menu bar sticked to the top of the viewport for easy navigation,

-* a carousel with caption images and call-to-action buttons forwarding user to relevant sections,
-* informative "About" and "Camps" sections,
+* informative  "Camps" and FAQ's sections,
 * multiple call-to-action buttons across the whole page,
-* "Sign-up!" section with booking form providing feedback on submission,
+* a contact form
 * consistent images across the whole page to immerse the user in Site Owner's story.
 <br>

 ## Site owner goals

 - to promote empowerment focused Youth Camps in the local area
-- to provide important information about POSM Youth Camps, such as: business background, offered classes, classes timetable, instructors silhouettes, contact information, address, opening times, social media profiles,
-- to provide booking form for the users allowing them to sign-up for events
+- to provide booking form for the users allowing them to contact us for enquires
-- provide image gallery with photos of Youth Camps Activities to encourage  people to join,
+- provide image gallery with photos of to encourage  people to enquire more
 - provide social media links to advertise and gain new visitors to website,
 - to provide an accessible website that looks well across a range of devices (responsiveness).